cfeng16/audio-visual-forensics/README.md

 (lam is a hyperparameter you can tune to combine scores from distributions over delays and audio-visual network activations mentioned in [paper](https://arxiv.org/pdf/2301.01767.pdf) method section.
 Default lam=0 is distributions over delays only.)

-Audio-visual synchronization model checkpoint can be donwloaded by this [link](https://drive.google.com/file/d/1BxaPiZmpiOJDsbbq8ZIDHJU7--RJE7Br/view?usp=sharing).
+Audio-visual synchronization model checkpoint `sync_model.pth` can be donwloaded by this [link](https://drive.google.com/file/d/1BxaPiZmpiOJDsbbq8ZIDHJU7--RJE7Br/view?usp=sharing).
 Noted that AV synchronization model consists of video branch, audio branch, and audio-visual feature fusion transformer.

 - In the end, there would be a `output.log` file and a `testing_score.npy` file under output_dir generated to record scores for all the testing videos.